geins-io/geins-sdk/apps/docs/packages/crm/refresh-token.md

+---
+title: Refresh Token
+description: How to work with the refresh token in the Geins CRM Package
+tags:
+  - sdk
+  - crm
+  - refresh-token
+---

 ## Refresh Token

 The refresh token is a critical component of the authentication flow in the Geins SDK.
 It allows users to maintain their authenticated state without needing to repeatedly log in.
 Here's a detailed explanation of its role and how to handle it: